 At the edge of the forest of Fontainebleau and located on the banks of the Loing, this fortified 12th century belonged to the royal domain.
 In 1120, King Louis Le Gros 6th erected in the lordship.
 It then consisted of 1356 meters of ramparts, turrets twenty three doors and a dungeon.
 Some remains are still well preserved today and contribute to the charm of the city.
 The door of Burgundy (to visit during the European Heritage Days) and the door Samois (known outside Paris) kept look great on both ends of the street Grande.
 Since the Impressionist painter Alfred Sisley and his friends discovered Moret-sur-Loing, many artists from all countries come to their easels.

-Do not miss the bridge, the city gates, ramparts, tower, Notre Dame and its organ Renaissance facade called "François 1er" and its unusual history, Renaissance houses, house and Sisley's tomb, the House of Sucre d'Orge (specialty Religious Moret).
+Do not miss the bridge, the city gates, the walls, the tower, Notre Dame and its Renaissance organ, said "François 1er" façade and its unusual history, Renaissance houses, home and Sisley's grave, the House of Sucre d'Orge (specialty Religious Moret).

-You can also visit the Municipal Museum, the Museum of Sucre d'Orge, museum bike, the priory of Pont-Loup and art galleries of the city.
+You can also visit the Municipal Museum, the Museum of Sucre d'Orge, the Cycle Museum, Priory Bridge-Loup and art galleries of the city.

-For lovers of water sports and relaxing by the water, the Loing offers the possibility of rowing, canoe, boat cruise.
-Note the presence of an artisan glacier to the greatest delight of walkers.
+For lovers of water sports and relaxing by the water, the Loing offers the possibility of canoeing, boat cruise.
+Note the presence of a glacier craftsman to the greatest delight of walkers.